The Toddler Pillow and Other Room Safety Rules for the “Big Kid Bed”

 Congratulations!
 You’ve just moved your toddler to a “big kid” bed.
-You’ve taken down the ‘baby’ decorations (it’s okay to be sad!
-I certainly was when the time came), and have agreed upon a new theme.
+The ‘baby’ decorations are gone and you and your toddler have agreed upon a new theme.
 You’ve gone shopping for wall decals, a new night light, and, the best part of all, new bedding.
+Will that new look include a toddler pillow?

 Likely, your child has become attached to a small blanket or toy by the time that you are ready to transition her to a larger bed.
 A lovey is a small security object that is relatively safe, which means that there aren’t parts or pieces that could easily be pulled, chewed, or removed.
 A pillow is a much larger object that will have a permanent place in your child’s bed at some point.
 You may be surprised that your toddler does not necessarily need a pillow just because every bedding set for children over a year old includes one.